keith-kurak/expo-local-first-conf-2025-lessons/01-expo-start.md

 Now that we're running our own local sync server, we can more closely inspect what is going on with it.

-In **packages/sync-backend**, as changes are made, SQLite database files will be updated at **TBD**.
-We can inspect those with a SQLite viewer.
+In **packages/sync-backend**, as changes are made, SQLite database files will be updated at **packages/sync-backend/.wrangler/state/v3/d1/miniflare-D1DatabaseObject/**.
+We can inspect those with an [SQLite viewer](https://marketplace.cursorapi.com/items?itemName=qwtel.sqlite-viewer).

-1. Install (insert name of SQLite viewer extension here) from the recommended VS Code extensions.
+1. Install [SQLite Views](https://marketplace.cursorapi.com/items?itemName=qwtel.sqlite-viewer) from the recommended VS Code extensions.

-2. Open one of the files at **packages/sync-backend/???/TBD**.
+2. Open one of the files at **packages/sync-backend/.wrangler/state/v3/d1/miniflare-D1DatabaseObject/**.
 Now you can see its contents.

 > [!NOTE]
 > The connection to the server can be made using http or ws, both schemes work because the Durable Object only needs one long-lived TCP stream which can be established either way.